 - Significance of Flow Cytometry-based micronucleus assay in nanomaterial genotoxicity study in 18th Indo-US Flow Cytometry Workshop” Flow Cytometry in Nanomaterial Toxicology, at CSIR-Indian Institute of Toxicology Research Lucknow, February 22-24, 2017.

 - Cellular and Molecular responses of Engineered nanomaterials in Mammalian system in International Conference on Electron Microscopy organized by Bhabha Atomic Research Centre Mumbai and West Zone Chapter EMSI on July 8-10, 2015 in Mumbai.

 - TiO2 Nanoparticles in Biomedical Application in International Conference on Translational Nanomedicine (T-NANO 2014), December 15-17, 201

 - Ingredients in Cosmetic Products: Safety & Regulation” in 3rd Asia Safety Experts Workshop organized by Proctor & Gamble (P&G) on November 13, 2014, in Singapore.

 - In vitro genotoxicity assessment of Metal oxide nanoparticles in INDO-UK Seminar: Environmental Impact and Hazard Identification of Engineered Nanomaterials organized by Institute of Life Sciences, Ahmedabad University on February 24-26, 2014.

-- Member, International Society of Forensic Genetics (ISFG)
+- Member, International Society for Forensic Genetics (ISFG)